Highway Maintenance Contract Bid Opportunities

 - Provide a broad range of services including winter maintenance, surface maintenance, drainage maintenance, roadside maintenance, traffic maintenance, bridge maintenance and highway patrol

 - Are responsible for identifying, planning and prioritizing these services

-Maintenance contractors must make sure that the services they provide meet the specifications set out in highway maintenance agreements.
+- Must ensure that they provide these services in accordance with the specifications set out in the highway maintenance agreements

-The value of these 28 highway maintenance agreements total approximately $400 million annually.
+The value of these 28 highway maintenance agreements totals approximately $400 million annually.